Kentrosaurus: Skull and dentition

 In the mandible (lower jaw), only an incomplete right dentary is known from Kentrosaurus.
 The deep dentary is almost identical in shape to that of Stegosaurus, albeit much smaller.
 Similarly, the tooth is a typical stegosaurian tooth, small with a widened base and vertical grooves creating five ridges.
-The dentary has 13 preserved alvelovi on the dorsomedial side and it they are slightly convex in lateral and dorsal views.
+The dentary has 13 preserved alveoli on the dorsomedial side and they are slightly convex in lateral and dorsal views.
 On the surface adjacent to the alveoli, there is a shallow groove bearing small foramina (small openings in bone) that is similar to grooves on the dentary of the Cretaceous neornithischian Hypsilophodon, with one foramina per tooth position.
 Stegosaurian teeth were small, triangular, and flat; wear facets show that they did grind their food.
 A single complete cheek tooth is preserved, with a large crown and long root.
 The crown notably has fewer marginal denticles and a prominent cingulum compared to Stegosaurus, Tuojiangosaurus, and Huayangosaurus.